Oh my God, it’s my pleasure to see,

-Sri Lanka is like the place chosen by the God itself for the cultivation of tea.
-It has got all the favorable conditions which are critical for producing the best tea in all terms like taste, color, and aroma.
+Sri Lanka is like the place chosen by God itself for the cultivation of tea.
+It has got all the favourable conditions which are critical for producing the best tea in all terms like taste, colour, and aroma.

 The conditions responsible for the healthiest tea crop which are present in Sri Lanka are:

 - Humid atmosphere